 Forming the Silhouette

 - Corset: Shaping the body into the fashionable form was done by means of whalebone sticks or steel.
 The corset not only pulled in the waist, it supported the bust (no bras back then).
 The corset changed over the decades, but for most of the Victorian era, the focus was on the hourglass figure.
 By the end of the 1860s corsets stopped a few inches below the waist.
 By the 1890s, they were long and extended over the hips, dipping low in the front and the back.

-- Crinoline: Once hoop crinoline was developed in the mid 1850s, they became the norm under women’s dresses.
+- Crinoline: Once hoop crinoline was developed in the mid 1850s, they became the norm under women’s dresses for about a decade.
 It was flexible, lightweight (compared to multiple layers of petticoats), and created the desired bell-shaped skirt.
 It took a lot of the weight out of dressing

 - Bustle or Tournure: Crinolines evolved into bustles when emphasis moved to the rear of the skirt.
 Bustles varied from a bag filled with horsehair that was tied around the waist (1870s) to steel or whalebone cages (1880s) as below.

 - Camisole/Corset Cover: a white, short, shirt-like garment worn over the corset to protect expensive outer garments from perspiration and oils.

 - Petticoat: The petticoat protected the outer skirt from the steel or boning in the hoops.
 It also helped the skirt to lay flat over the crinoline.
 Sometimes, a second fancier embroidered petticoat that was designed to be seen was worn over the first.

 Dresses in the Victorian era consisted of two distinct pieces, the bodice and the skirt.

 - Bodice: Bodices of the 1800s were very fitted.
 The waist was a cross between a traditional bodice and a jacket.

 - Skirt: Skirts were mostly floor-length, and depending on the decade, contained a train that could be worn down or bustled.

-Women were not considered dressed unless the properly dressed without certain accessories.
+Women were not considered properly dressed without certain accessories.